YOGA FOR OSTEOPOROSIS

 Weekly live Q&As

-This session focuses on the WARRIOR I SERIES and includes poses targeting the spine, hips, femurs and wrists.
+This session focuses on the WARRIOR II SERIES and includes poses that target the spine, hips and femurs.

 The Problem